heptarch/heptarch.github.io/projects.md

    setting stable funding is hard to come by, and in most universities, even tenure is no guarantee of money.
-But this is the first place where separation of concerns becomes important; the researchers should not be the ones hustling for money, developing the research, or selling the product.
+But this is the first place where separation of concerns becomes important; the researchers should not be the ones hustling for money, developing, or selling the product.
 They should get paid to research.
+Professors tend to be miserable project managers, and the same is true in industry.

-3. *Domain.* This one
+3. *Separation.*

-4. *Mandate.* This one
+4. *Domain.* This one

-5. *Separation.*
+5. *Mandate.* This one
 6. *Focus.*
 7. *Interaction.*
 8. *Collaboration.*